 Each startup, company, enterprise, or an industry is different when it comes to their needs and requirements.
 It is evident that a privately held company just cannot use a fully decentralized blockchain network.
-That’s where different types of DLT’s comes in.
+That’s where different types of DLTs come in.

-In this article, we will be exploring permissioned blockchains.
-Also, to get the best possible picture, we will also go through the best-permissioned blockchains out there, type of DLT’s and other vital topics related to permissioned blockchains.
+In this article, we will be exploring permissioned blockchain.
+Also, to get the best possible picture, we will also go through some of the best permissioned blockchains out there, type of DLTs and other vital topics related to the permissioned blockchains.
 Let’s start with the definition of Permissioned blockchain.

 Permissioned blockchains are blockchain networks that require access to be part of.
 In these blockchain types, a control layer runs on top of the blockchain that governs the actions performed by the allowed participants.
 As you can see, permissioned blockchains work entirely different than that of private and public blockchains.
 They are crafted to take advantage of blockchains without sacrificing the authority aspect of a centralized system.

 So, basically, there is one big difference between a permissioned and a premissionless one, i.e., the way the participants are going to interact with the network.
 A permissioned system is also known to have a restriction on the consensus participants, making permissioned networks highly configured and controlled by the owners.
 However, it is not a bad thing, but it is all about building a suitable blockchain network.